UofT-Frosh-Orientation/scunt-discord-bot/README.md

 ### Future Enhancements
   * the bot can only send DMs to people who have shared server DMs setting enabled in their profile (is there a way to check if this is the case, and send an error message in the server instead of failing)
-  * don’t allow double submissions from your team (or give warning before an upload that your team has already done that challenge number)
-    * can send this message after the /submit command is run (before the bot waits for an upload)
-  * allow multiple bot submissions (when the user uploads more than one discord attachment in one message, only the first one is taken... take all of them)
-  * make media consent at login? and they can change it by running a command at any time (this avoids repetition every time someone wants to submit)
   * Implement automatic feedback functionality (below)
 #### Automatic feedback functionality
   * Status updates - DMs the user the status command if the status of a challenge they submitted changes.
 Usually updated the submitter with info on points rewarded and judge comments.